olly-evans/terminal-pathfinding/README.md

 are all of its constituent functions, work on the algorithms and have fun before coming back to fix that shit, and really think about the logic for vertical scrolling.

+#### ACTUAL WAVES

+- drawgrid needs to run in an infinite loop.
+- astar() doesnt.
+- They need to be decoupled somehow.

+Track which cells were updated (e.g., visited, open, closed)

+Move the cursor to their terminal position

+Write just that one character

 # Binary Heap

+- OS_SIZE = SIZEOF(BH) / SIZEOF(BH[0])

 - print OPEN SET.
 - why is closed only shown after button press.